 Children: The safety and effectiveness of using this medication have not been established for children under the age of 18.

 Seniors: There may be a higher risk of death associated with the use of asenapine by seniors with dementia.
 Deaths have usually been related to cardiovascular causes or infection.
-Seek medical attention immediately if you notice the signs and symptoms of a stroke (e.g., sudden weakness or numbness, speech problems, vision problems, dizziness, confusion, sudden severe headache) or a heart attack (e.g., discomfort or pain in the chest, back, neck, jaw, arms; sweating; shortness of breath; nausea; lightheadedness) or infection (e.g., pneumonia).
+Seek medical attention immediately if you notice the signs and symptoms of a stroke (e.g., sudden weakness or numbness, speech problems, vision problems, dizziness, confusion, sudden severe headache), heart attack (e.g., discomfort or pain in the chest, back, neck, jaw, arms; sweating; shortness of breath; nausea; lightheadedness), or infection (e.g., pneumonia).
 Asenapine should not be used by seniors with dementia.

 There may be an interaction between asenapine and any of the following:

 - alpha blockers (e.g., alfuzosin, doxazosin, tamsulosin)